chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

       dpkg -i $PATH_TO_AUTOMATE_SERVER_PACKAGE

-   For Red Hat or Centos:
+   For Red Hat or CentOS:

    .. code-block:: bash